 In the event that more than 50% of the votes attaching to shares of the Corporation are proposed to be acquired by another entity then, notwithstanding any stipulated vesting period in respect of any option granted to an optionee at any time, the Board may, upon written notice to all the optionees, provide that all or a portion of the then vested or unvested options held by such optionees will become exercisable in full as of a specified time prior to the consummation of acquisition and that all or a portion of the options (whether or not vested) will terminate immediately prior to the consummation of such acquisition, except to the extent exercised by the optionees before the consummation of such acquisition.
-However, if a cash payment is made for each Subordinate Voting Share surrendered pursuant to such acquisition, then the Board may instead provide in such notice that all or a portion of the outstanding vested or unvested (or both) options shall terminate upon consummation of such acquisition event and that each optionee shall receive, in exchange therefore, a cash payment equal to the amount (if any) by which (A) the cash payment per Subordinate Voting Share multiplied by the number of Subordinate Voting Share subject to such outstanding Options (whether or not then vested), exceeds (B) the aggregate exercise price of such options.
+However, if a cash payment is made for each Subordinate Voting Share surrendered pursuant to such acquisition, then the Board may instead provide in such notice that all or a portion of the optionee shall receive, in exchange therefore, a cash payment equal to the amount (if any) by which (A) the cash payment per Subordinate Voting Share multiplied by the number of Subordinate Voting Share subject to such outstanding Options (whether or not then vested), exceeds (B) the aggregate exercise price of such options.